coderjp/sweet-date-picker/README.md

 # Sweet Date Picker

-**This readme is a work in progress**

 Sweet Date Picker is a modern date picker that works on desktops and mobile devices.
 It was created out of frustration of other date pickers not working on all screen sizes / devices.
 Those that did, had a dated user interface.

 ## Installation

-You can install Sweet Date Picker using Bower
+You can install Sweet Date Picker the following ways:

 ```
+#NPM
+npm install sweet-date-picker

+# Bower
 bower install sweet-date-picker
 ```

-Sweet Date picker depends on the [Moment.js] library.
-Bower will install this as a dependency if you don't already have it.
-Don't forget to add Moment.js into you application.

 ## Browser Support